rails/rails/guides/source/active_job_basics.md

 # The arguments to `new` are passed on to `perform`
 guest_cleanup_jobs = Guest.all.map { |guest| GuestsCleanupJob.new(guest) }

-# Will enqueue a seperate job for each instance of `GuestCleanupJob`
+# Will enqueue a separate job for each instance of `GuestCleanupJob`
 ActiveJob.perform_all_later(guest_cleanup_jobs)
 ```